Fort Wayne FC

-John M. D’Arcy Stadium on the campus of the University of Saint Francis.
+This transition to the third tier of American soccer will coincide with the opening of the club's new soccer-specific stadium, which will have a seating capacity of 9,280, providing a state-of-the-art venue for fans and players alike.
+The team's move to USL1 is part of a broader vision to elevate soccer in the region and to establish Fort Wayne FC as a central hub for the sport in the Midwest.

 History

-Fort Wayne FC was founded by a group of local business people who wanted to provide a stepping stone for young and talented soccer players.
+Fort Wayne FC was founded by a group of local businesspeople who wanted to provide a stepping stone for young, talented soccer players.
 In 2019, the club applied to and joined the National Premier Soccer League (NPSL) as an expansion team for the 2020 season.
 In a public announcement on September 9, 2019, City of Fort Wayne Mayor Tom Henry introduced the club to the city and Fort Wayne FC's president Dr. Erik Magner introduced Greg Mauch as the club's general manager.
 On December 19, 2019, the club announced Nick Potter and Russ Lawson as the club's assistant coaches.

 On January 29, 2020, the club introduced Jeff Richey as the goalkeeper coach.
 Two weeks later, FWFC announced Mike Avery as the club's head coach.

 On March 26, 2020, the NPSL announced the cancellation of the 2020 summer session due to the COVID-19 pandemic.

-On October 28, 2020, USL League Two announced its addition of Fort Wayne FC into their league for the 2021 and 2022 season.
+On October 28, 2020, USL League Two announced its addition of Fort Wayne FC into its league for the 2021 and 2022 seasons.
 It was also announced that Fort Wayne native and former United States men's national soccer team and Major League Soccer (MLS) player DaMarcus Beasley would be a co-owner of the club.
-The club plans to join USL League One by 2023.

-On May 9th, 2021, the club played their first-ever match, a 3-0 loss to Oakland County FC.